iguillenp/SEPLN_2024_PhDSymposium/README.md

 ## Use
 The materials presented here can be used as a reference for future research, teaching, or for dissemination of the work presented at the symposium.

+## Acknowledgements
+This work is supported by the Predoctoral Grant (PIPF-2022/COM-25947) of the Consejería de Educación, Ciencia y Universidades de la Comunidad de Madrid, Spain.

 ## License
 This work is licensed under the MIT License.
 For more details, see the LICENSE file.